genomicsITER/COVID-19/README.md

 <hr>
 <!-- ------------------ SECTION ------------------ -->

-> April 19, 2020 updates: 67 new selected preprints and published papers in the Viral mechanisms section courtesy of Prof. A. Valenzuela (ULL).
+> April 20, 2020 updates: an alternative illumina protocol for SARS sequencing (for Ct up to 38) in the Sequences & Sequencing section.

 > As the repository increases its size, we are moving into a Wiki format (soon here!).